rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework3.md

 You can use function `explode` (provided in the homework code) to turn a string into a list of symbols (Ocaml type `char`).
-For testing purposes, I've provided you with a function `lang` where `lang m k` prints out all the strings of length up to `k` accepted by finite automaton `m`.
+For testing purposes, I've provided you with a function `lang` where `lang m k` prints out all the strings of length up to `k` accepted by deterministic finite automaton `m`.
 Note that it calls `accept`, so it won't work correctly until you implement that function.